jdez427/ntp-mcp/README.md

   - Downloads and installs all required packages (mcp, ntplib, pytz, etc.)
   - Locks the versions for consistency

-- **`./launch_ntpmcp.sh`** is a script that:
-  - Sets up the environment variables
+- **`claude mcp add`** command:
-  - Starts the NTP-MCP server
+  - Registers the NTP-MCP with Claude globally (--scope user)
+  - Points to the launch script that Claude will use
-  - Shows you the configuration
+  - Claude automatically starts/stops the server as needed
+  - No manual server management required!

 ### Local Installation